mattwhitfield/Unitverse/docs/configuration.md

 * Select the test and mocking frameworks to be used
 * Control the naming conventions for: test projects, classes, and files
+* Control whether to search for test types by filename only or use type name as a fallback
 * Control preferences around using placement, generation without projects & partial generation
 * Control whether mock configuration calls are automatically emitted
 * Control whether tests for internal members are emitted
 * Control whether to emit a derived test class to expose protected members
 * Control whether Arrange / Act / Assert comments are emitted and what they say

-### Default Project/Class/File Naming
+### Default Project Naming

 The default for project naming is `{0}.Tests`.
 For example, a project named `MyProject` would be associated with a test project called `MyProject.Tests`.

+You can specify multiple patterns in the 'Project naming convention' option by separating them with a semicolon.
+So for example, if the naming pattern was set to `{0}.Tests;{0}.UnitTests;{0}.Cheese` then it would first look for `MyProject.Tests`, then `MyProject.UnitTests` and finally `MyProject.Cheese`.

+### Default Class/File Naming

 The default for the class and file naming is `{0}Tests`.
 For example, a class called `MyClass` would be associated with a test class called `MyClassTests` and a file called a class called `MyClass.cs` would be associated with a test class called `MyClassTests.cs`.
+Note that Unitverse can be configured to find test types that match the correct type name even if they are in an incorrectly named file.
+By default it will do this only for a class in the correct namespace.
+However, you can configure this to match any class in the target project, or disable the fallback finding mechanism by going to Tools -> Options -> Unitverse -> Generation Options -> Fallback type finding method.

 ## Strategy Options 🗺